When traveling to Japan, you’ll need to make sure your passport is ready to go; and this includes having a compliant Japan passport photo taken.

 Japan Passport Photo Size Requirements Guide

-As you can see, there are quite a few specifications required when considering a passport or visa photo.
+As you can see, quite a few specifications are required when considering a passport or visa photo.
 It’s not as simple as a quick selfie or snapshot from your last vacation.
-To give you an even better idea of what to expect, below is a magnified outline of requirements designated as the upmost importance with the Japanese government:
+To give you an even better idea of what to expect, below is a magnified outline of requirements designated as the utmost importance to the Japanese government:

-- The size of the photo needs to be the exact measurement of 35mm by 45mm.
-When taking the picture, be sure your head from chin to forehead is 32mm to 36mm.
-Also give a 2-6mm gap from the top of your head to edge of the photo.
+- The photo size must be the exact measurement of 35mm by 45mm.
+When taking the picture, be sure your head is 32mm to 36mm from chin to forehead.
+Also, give a 2-6mm gap from the top of your head to the edge of the photo.

 - Use a neutral expression and avoid smiling.
-Keep mouth closed and eyes forward.
+Keep your mouth closed and your eyes forward.
 This gives a true representation of your facial features.

 - All photos must be taken in the previous six months.
-Anything older could cause a rejection and a delay in your passport or visa application.
+Anything older could cause rejection and delay your passport or visa application.

 - Keep lighting even.
 Simple concept but this small detail leads to many rejections.
 A photo underexposed, overexposed or casting shadows on the face is not acceptable.
 The photo must demonstrate your true skin tone.

 - All headwear, unless for religious reasons, cannot be worn.
-If it’s worn for the acceptable reason mentioned, it must not block the face.
+It must not block the face if worn for the acceptable reason mentioned.

 - Hair can worn down but needs to be off the face and forehead.

 - Be sure to be looking straight at the camera with shoulders squared off.